chrisfosterelli/akismet-api/docs/promises.md

 -------

-If you are running integration tests on your app with Akismet, you should set `isTest : true` in your comments!
+If you are running integration tests on your app with Akismet, you should set `isTest: true` in your comments!
 That way, your testing data won't affect Akismet.

 To run the library's tests, just use `npm test`.
 To also run the optional